-Located in Gulf County, Florida, the Port of Port St. Joe offers a deep-water seaport with nearly 1,900 linear feet at the ship channel turning basin.
-The port is well suited for bulk and cargo shipments, offering access to rail, the U.S. Gulf Intracoastal Waterway, and state and U.S. highways.
+Located in Gulf County, Florida, the Port of Port St. Joe offers a deep-water seaport featuring a bulkhead nearly 1,900 linear feet at the ship channel turning basin.
+The port is well-suited for bulk and cargo shipments, offering access to rail, the U.S. Gulf Intracoastal Waterway, and state and U.S. highways.

-One of the port’s greatest assets is the approximately 300 acres of combined ready-to-be-leased lands adjacent to the bulkheads and the more than 5,000 acres of land in the port environs available for immediate development.
+One of the port’s greatest assets is the approximately 213 acres of combined ready-to-be-leased lands adjacent to the bulkheads and thousands of acres of land in the Port environs available for immediate development.
 Businesses wishing to establish facilities have plenty of room to build and expand.
-Additionally, much of the bulkhead area has water, sewer and electric in place.

 Goals & Objectives